-“Recently, we were made aware of allegations of inappropriate conduct by Fred Savage, and as is policy, an investigation was launched,” a spokesperson for ABC’s parent network, 20th Television, told Deadline in a statement on Friday, May 6.
+“Recently, we were made aware of allegations of inappropriate conduct by Fred Savage, and as is policy, an investigation was launched,” a spokesperson for ABC’s parent network, 20th Television, told Deadline in a statement that day.
 “Upon its completion, the decision was made to terminate his employment as an executive producer and director of The Wonder Years.”

 A rep for Savage did not immediately respond to In Touch’s request for comment.

 The original series pilot first premiered in January 1988, and starred Savage as teenager Kevin Arnold.
 The show wrapped its final season in May 1993 following a lawsuit filed by a costume designer, according to The Los Angeles Times.
 She accused Savage and his costar Jason Hervey of sexual harassment.
 The two actors were 16 years old and 20 years old at the time, respectively.
 The case was reportedly settled out of court.

 Savage has been accused of negative behavior on other television sets as well.
 In 2018, he faced accusations from a female crew member on Fox’s The Grinder, who alleged he created a hostile work environment.
 She claimed that the American Dad! actor “violently struck” her in the arm three times and had a bad reputation for his behavior at work, according to Us Weekly.
 Savage denied the claims in a statement to the outlet.